-Comment Reference Reference chapter, page, Commented extract Reason for proposed change Proposed amendment Remarks paragraph The FCOM (Abnormal and emergency procedures) mentions the following: As soon as any stall indication (could be aural warning, buffet) is recognized, apply the immediate Actions: [] 95 Pilot recognition of stall (2.5), page 96, last two paragraphs In response to the safety recommendation, the BEA advised that both the FAA and EASA agreed to consider the recommendation and report back on any actions.
-The events in the accident involving PK-AXC were similar to that in AF447, in that the flight crew did not recognise the approach to stall or apply appropriate control inputs to prevent the aircraft from departing the flight envelope and entering a deep stall 17, even though the audible stall warning activated and remained on for the final segment of the flight.
-As such, the NTSC supports the intent of the BEA Safety Recommendation.
-In response to the safety recommendation, the BEA advised that both the FAA and EASA agreed to consider the recommendation and report back on any actions.
-The events in the accident involving PK-AXC were similar to that in AF447, in that the flight crew did not recognise the approach to stall or apply appropriate control inputs to prevent the aircraft from departing the flight envelope and entering a deep_stall developed stall condition well beyond AOA stall, even though the audible stall warning activated and remained on for the final segment of the flight.
-On 24thapril 2013 the EASA answered the following It is agreed that providing Angle of Attack (AOA) based information can improve pilot awareness to help avoid loss of control due to aerodynamic stall.
-Although a direct AOA indicator may improve flight crew awareness in some specific circumstances, such as in proximity to a stall, the installation/presence of it in the cockpit would necessitate specific flight crew training.
-Having an additional gauge to monitor would also marginally increase pilot workload in regular flying where the information is of little benefit.
-Providing AOA values directly is only one way of presenting information; AOA based information can also be presented on airspeed scales).
+Comment Reference Reference chapter, page, paragraph Commented extract Reason for proposed change Proposed amendment Remarks paragraph The FCOM (Abnormal and emergency procedures) mentions the following: As soon as any stell indication (could be aural waming, buffet) is recognized, apply the immediate Actions: [] 96 Pilot recognition of stall (2,5), page 96, lest two paragraphs In response to the safety recommendation, the BEA advised that both the FAA and EASA agreed to consider the recommendation and report back on any actions.
+The events in the accident involving PK-AXC were similar to that in AF447, in that the flight crew did not recognise the approach to stall or apply appropriate control inputs to prevent the aircraft from departing the flight envelope and entering a deep stall17, even though the audible stall warring activated and remained on for the final segment of the flight.
+As such, the NTSC supports the Intent of the BEA Safety Recommendation In response to the safety recommendation, the BEA adviced that both the FAA and EASA agreed to consider the recommendation and report back on any actions.
+The events in the accident involving PK-AXC were similar to that in AF447, in that the flight crew did not recognise the approach to stall or apply appropriate control inputs to prevent the aircraft from departing the flight envelope and entering a deep stall standard that a similar expension of the flight crew did not recognise the approach to stall or apply appropriate to stall armored that a similar expension of the flight crew at the flight.
+On 24thaphil 2013 the EASA answered the following it is agreed that providing Angle of Attack (AoA) based information can improve pilot awareness to help avoid loss of control due to aerodynamic stall.
+Allhough a direct AoA indicator may improve flight crew awareness in some specific circumstances, such as in proximity to a stall, the installation/presence of it in the cockpit would necessitate specific flight crew training.
+Having an additional gauge to mention would also marginally increase pilot workload in regular flying where the information is of little benefit.
+Providing AoA values directly is only one way of presenting information; AoA based information can also be presented on airspeed scales (such as speed bands on Airspeed scales).
 This information can be presented even if the airspeed itself has become invalid.
-In this way, the AOA information is less prone to misinterpretation, does not require another gauge to be monitored, and uses scales with which pilots are already familiar.
+In this way, the AoA information is less prone to misinterpretation, does not require another gauge to be monitored, and uses scales with which pilots are already familiar.
 Accepted